Home » Best Forex Brokers in June 2026 » Forex Brokers for Scalping

 Chart loading

 Founded in 2010, Global Prime provides online trading services to retail customers in 170+ countries.
 The ASIC and VFSC-regulated broker offers low commission rates, tight spreads on over 50 forex pairs, and free account funding options.
-Global Prime supports scalping with no restrictions on position hold times or trading strategies, and reports order execution speeds starting from 10 milliseconds.
+Global Prime supports scalping with no restrictions on position hold times or trading strategies.

 Global Prime is a trading name of FMGP Trading Group Pty Ltd (ABN 74 146 086 017) and is regulated by ASIC and licensed to carry on a financial services business in Australia under Australian Financial Services License No. 385620.
 Gleneagle Securities Pty Limited trading as Global Prime FX, is a registered Vanuatu company (Company Number 40256) and is regulated by the VFSC.
 The website is owned and operated by FMGP Trading Group Pty Ltd, ABN 74 146 086 017.